botatooo/nezuko-bot/README.md

 ### Configuration

-Rename `configuration.example.jsonc` to `configuration.jsonc` and set the values accordingly.
+Rename `configuration.example.json` to `configuration.json` and set the values accordingly.